 Each individual aged 16 and over in the household visited is asked to keep diary records of daily expenditure for two weeks.
 Information about regular expenditure, such as rent and mortgage payments, is obtained from a household interview along with retrospective information on certain large, infrequent expenditures such as those on vehicles.
 Children aged 7 to 15 are asked to keep a simplified version of the diary.

 Detailed questions are asked about the income of each adult member of the household.
 In addition, personal information such as age, sex and marital status is recorded for each household member.
-A copy of the LCF questionnaire is available from the Economic and Social Data Service.
+A copy of the LCF questionnaire is available from the UK Data Service.

 The survey is continuous, interviews being spread evenly over the year to ensure that seasonal effects are covered.
 The questionnaire content is reviewed thoroughly to ensure that it is up-to-date and captures information efficiently.
 Some changes reflect new forms of expenditure or new sources of income, especially benefits.
 Others are the result of new requirements by the survey’s users.
 (See the section on ‘Survey Improvements’ for more information.)

-A total of 11,484 households were selected in 2011 for the LCF in Great Britain.
+A total of 11,484 households were selected in 2012 for the LCF in Great Britain.
 However, it is not possible to get full response.
-A small number of households cannot be contacted at all, and in other households one or more members decline to co-operate.
-5,293 households in Great Britain co-operated fully in the survey in 2011; that is, they answered the household questionnaire and all adults in the household answered the full income questionnaire and kept the expenditure diary.
-A further 238 households provided sufficient information to be included as valid responses.
-The overall response rate for the 2011 LCF was 54 per cent in Great Britain, an increase from 50 per cent in 2010.
+A small number of households could not be contacted at all, and in other households one or more members declined to co-operate.
+5,425 households in Great Britain co-operated fully in the survey in 2012; that is, they answered the household questionnaire and all adults in the household answered the full income questionnaire and kept the expenditure diary.
+A further 233 households provided sufficient information to be included as valid responses.
+The overall response rate for the 2012 LCF was 52 per cent in Great Britain, a slight decrease from 54 per cent in 2011.

-Details of response are shown in the following table.
+Details of response are shown in Response Table 1.

 |ii.||Ineligible addresses: businesses,|